🧠Core Concepts

 This section delves into the fundamental principles of the RACE Protocol.
 Understanding these concepts is essential for building robust, secure, and fair games on the platform.

-Game Handler
+The Game Handler Model

-The GameHandler is defined by a simple trait located in race-api/src/engine.rs:
+The GameHandler is defined by a simple trait located in race/api/src/engine.rs:

 pub trait GameHandler: Sized + BorshSerialize + BorshDeserialize {